opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package_using_with_NDK.rst

 Using C++ OpenCV code with Android binary package
 *************************************************

 The Android way is writing all your code in Java.
-But somethimes it is not enough and you need to go to a native level and write part of your application in C/C++.
+But sometimes it is not enough and you need to go to a native level and write part of your application in C/C++.
 This is important when you already have some computer vision functionality which is written in C++ and uses OpenCV, and you want to use it in your Android application, but do not want to rewrite the C++ code to Java.
 In this case the only way is to use JNI mechanism.